 Suitable for casual gamers, as serious gamers need DPI of more than 4000.

 Insanely Customizable to suit Photo Editors and Gamers

 Logitech G600 MMO

 This is a palm grip type of mouse for professionals like photo editors and for gamers.
 It comes in a comfortable design and offers plenty of options for customizing.
-You use the index finger for controlling left button; the middle for controlling right button; and the ring finger controls the macro functions.
+You use the index finger for controlling the left button; the middle for controlling the right button; and the ring finger to control the macro functions.
 The thumb takes control of 12 buttons, out of the total 20 buttons.
 It comes with polytetrafluorethylene feet that offer minimum friction and moves smoothly on most surfaces, offering precise movements for the cursor.